cooolinx/tinysyslog/README.md

 ```
 Usage of ./tinysyslogd:
       --address string                         IP and port to listen on. (default "127.0.0.1:5140")
+      --format string                          Which log format will use: RFC5424, RFC3164, RFC6587. (default: auto)
       --filter string                          Filter to filter logs with.
 Valid filters are: null and regex.
 Null doesn't do any filtering. (default "null")
       --filter-grok-fields strings             Grok fields to keep.
       --filter-grok-pattern string             Grok pattern to filter with.